mfoitzik/quasar2-tiptap2/README.md

 # Quasar2-TipTap2

-Basic WYSIWYG Editor using TQuasar 2 / Vue 3 / TipTap 2 Configured for Typescript and Vue's Composition API
+Basic WYSIWYG Editor using Quasar 2 / Vue 3 / TipTap 2 Configured for Typescript and Vue's Composition API

 ## Demo
 You can view a demo at [https://www.simplicityblocks.com/quasar2tiptap2]